Kara Del Toro Sizzles In Suit With Silky Camisole Underneath

 Kara served up some attitude in the third snap, posing with one hand in her hair, and got a bit more playful in the final snap as a smile graced her face.
 She completed the ensemble with a pair of nude pumps, which were visible in the final shot in the series.

-In the caption of the post, Kara commented that the ensemble made her feel “like a boss,” and her followers seemed to love it as well.
+In the caption of the post, Kara commented that the ensemble made her feel “like a boss,” and many of her followers seemed to love it as well.
 The post racked up over 22,500 likes within just 15 hours, including a like from UFC ring girl Arianny Celeste.
-Many of her fans took to the comments section to share their thoughts on the look.
+Many of her fans also took to the comments section to share their thoughts on the look.

 One follower referenced her caption, and said “You are a boss regardless!
 Beautiful.”